Linen care guide

 Not the best idea.
 Bleach and detergents with optical brighteners tend to weaken the fibers and may cause discoloration.
-If you’re dealing with a stain, we recommend soaking it in a detergent and water solution and laundering as usual.
+If you’re dealing with a stain, please refer to the steps mentioned above.

 Linen naturally gets softer with every wash, and stone washed linen should already be at its maximum softness.
 Fabric softeners (liquid or dryer sheets) can the fibers and coat them reducing their absorbency and moisture-wicking properties.

 Natural fibers like linen will wrinkle, crumple and crease, you just have to accept it.
 However, if you really want an item pressed, use a medium-hot iron on the fabric while it’s still damp or overlay it with a damp towel.